 I like Zpack’s red-topped stakes because I can find them at dusk or dawn when tent stakes like to hide in any vegetation.

-Zpacks has several types of tent stakes.
+Zpacks have several types of tent stakes.
 If purchasing their stakes, I get the “6.5 Red Tough Titanium Tent Stake.”
 It is a little larger than the 6.0 and works well on rocky ground.

 Tarptent Aeon Li Review – First Glance